Skip to content

 Q. Didn’t my computer come with basic software?

 A. No, in most cases.
 With a few exceptions, most computers purchased in recent years did not come with any software ‘pre-loaded’, just an operating system.
-CSBS Computing has developed several basic installations for each of the different platforms (PC, MAC, UNIX).
+CSBS Computing has developed several basic installations for each of the different platforms (PC, MAC).
 These basic installations contain those software programs that have been found to be commonly used throughout the College.
-For example, a typical basic installation for a PC includes: Win 10, Mozilla Firefox, Google Chrome, Trend Micro ApexOne, Adobe Acrobat DC, SSH, and the Microsoft Office suite.
+For example, a typical basic installation for a PC includes: Windows, web browsers, cyber security tools, productivity tools, and specialized software.

 Q. Do I have to pay for software?

 A. Yes.
 Most software licenses for faculty and staff computers are the responsibility of the Departments.
-Software licenses for student computer labs are paid by CSBS Computing (as funded by the Task Force on Academic Computing).
+Software licenses for student computer labs are paid by CSBS Computing (as funded by Student Computing and Learning Spaces).
 The Office of Software Licensing has negotiated many site license agreements that substantially reduce the unit cost of many software.
 Additional software can be purchased at educational discount prices from the University Bookstore or the Office of Software Licensing website.

 Q. What software can I have installed?

-A. Pretty much any software.
-With the exception of operating systems, CSBS Computing does not limit what software users can have installed.
-Users are free to choose whatever software they need, although CSBS Computing may have some recommendations.
-A wide range of software is available through the Office of Software Licensing, the Bookstore, or outside sources.
+A. With the exception of operating systems, CSBS Computing does not limit what software users can have installed.
+Users are free to choose whatever software they need with considerations for University policies.
+A wide range of software is available through the Office of Software Licensing, the Campus Store, or outside sources.
 The only prerequisite for installing software is that users possess a valid software license for the software they wish to have installed.

 Q. How do I get the software installed?